Children's Hospital is part of the UPMC family.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-Children's Hospital of Pittsburgh of UPMC is recognized worldwide as a leader in the development of innovative approaches that improve patient care and enhance research.
+UPMC Children’s Hospital of Pittsburgh is recognized worldwide as a leader in the development of innovative approaches that improve patient care and enhance research.
 Children's pioneered the field of pediatric transplantation and expanded into the area of pediatric intestinal transplantation.
 In 1981, Children's opened one of the first short bowel clinics in the nation and is recognized internationally for the successful surgical and non-surgical management of children suffering from this disorder.
 To this end, the nation's first multidisciplinary, comprehensive Intestinal Care & Rehabilitation Center (ICARE) was established and is available to care for patients diagnosed with complicated intestinal disorders.